 After receiving a light gun signal, acknowledge the instructions by flashing your headlights.
 If the signals are not clear or they're confusing, drive into the adjacent grass area and wait for assistance.

-Laws, Regulations, and Local Ordinances Governing Vehicular Traffic

-Traffic Control

-All ground vehicle operators are required to obey all posted regulatory signs, traffic signals, and all instructions by ATCT, Airport Management, or by TPA Law Enforcement Officers.

-Speed Limits

-Ground vehicles should operate on the Movement Area at a speed that is reasonable and prudent under the conditions with regard to the actual and potential hazards existing.

-There are posted speed limits for the following areas within the Non-Movement Areas:

-Ramp areas - 15 mph Baggage make-up areas - 5 mph

-Any person operating a ground vehicle on the AOA shall yield right-ofway to all aircraft.

-Ground Vehicle Accidents

-Any person operating a ground vehicle on the AOA who is involved in an accident shall stop the vehicle at the scene, or as close as possible without obstructing traffic, contact Airport Police, and remain at the scene of the accident and provide a full report to the investigating officer.
+Laws, Regulations, and Local Ordinances Governing Vehicular Traffic Traffic Control All ground vehicle operators are required to obey all posted regulatory signs, traffic signals, and all instructions by ATCT, Airport Management, or TPA Law Enforcement Officers.
+Speed Limits Ground vehicles should operate on the Movement Area at a speed that is reasonable and prudent under the conditions concerning the actual and potential hazards existing.
+There are posted speed limits for the following areas within the Non-Movement Areas: Ramp areas - 15 mph Baggage make-up areas - 5 mph Around parked aircraft - 5 mph Taxiways/Taxilanes - 25 mph Runways - 35 mph All Ops vehicles have GPS trackers installed in them via Samsara, including excessive speed notifications for taxiways/Runways.
+Any person operating a ground vehicle on the AOA shall yield right-of-way to all aircraft.
+Ground Vehicle Accidents Any person operating a ground vehicle on the AOA who is involved in an accident shall stop the vehicle at the scene, or as close as possible without obstructing traffic, contact Airport Police, remain at the scene of the accident, and provide a full report to the investigating officer.
 Upon request, any relevant ID badge, permit, license, or registration shall be surrendered to the investigating officer.

-Enforcement

-Senate Bill 787, which became law on June 22, 1983, amended Florida Statute 316.003 (53) to extend the enforcement of Florida uniform traffic laws to airport areas even though these areas are not open for use by the general public for purposes of vehicular traffic.
+Enforcement Senate Bill 787, which became law on June 22, 1983, amended Florida Statute 316.003 (53) to extend the enforcement of Florida uniform traffic laws to airport areas even though these areas are not open for use by the general public for purposes of vehicular traffic.

 This statute permits HCAA to enforce traffic regulations within the boundaries of TPA in areas such as runways, taxiways, ramps, parking lots, service roads, baggage makeup areas, and baggage tunnel drives.

-Safe Vehicle Operating Guidelines

-Operating on the Movement Areas

-Exercise extreme caution and give undivided attention to surroundings while operating a ground vehicle on the AOA.
+Safe Vehicle Operating Guidelines Operating on the Movement Areas Exercise extreme caution and give undivided attention to surroundings while operating a ground vehicle on the AOA.
 Remember that the pilot's view of ground areas immediately in front of and adjacent to the sides of the aircraft is limited.
 The view to all areas behind the wings of the aircraft cannot be seen from the aircraft cockpit.
 Do not operate a vehicle under any part of an aircraft and obey all airport rules and regulations pertaining to vehicle operations.
 YIELD to all moving aircraft.
 Aircraft always have the right of way, whether under tow or under power.
 THERE ARE NO EXCEPTIONS!
 Do not proceed onto a runway or taxiway without ATCT approval.
 Contact the control tower at regular intervals when on the active runway for an extended period of time.
 These position reports help remind ATCT of your location and status.
 Look in BOTH directions on the runway surface and in the final approach airspace before entering or crossing the runway.
 This is a best practice and assists with situational awareness.
 Proceed on the active runway in the direction opposite to the air traffic flow whenever possible and in an expeditious manner.

-Jet Blast

-Be aware of jet blast when positioned behind an aircraft.
+Jet Blast Be aware of jet blast when positioned behind an aircraft.
 Jet intakes and exhaust outlets should be avoided at all times.
-At idle power settings there is enough suction at the intake to pick up a human within 15 to 20 foot proximity of the intake.
+At idle power settings, there is enough suction at the intake to pick up a human within 15 to 20 foot proximity of the intake.
 Exhaust outlets emit jet blasts that can exceed 100 miles per hour at temperatures high enough to cause severe burns.
 Jet blast is quite capable of overturning any ground vehicle operating on the ramp.